 Luis de Camoes Square

-Among the most important of Lisbon’s main squares, Luis de Camoes Square (Praça Luís de Camões, also known as Largo de Camões) commemorates Portugal’s greatest poet.
+Luis de Camões Square (Praça Luís de Camões, also known as Largo de Camões) commemorates Portugal’s greatest poet.

-The lighting designs change colors and hues throughout the festive season, like an ever-changing photo op.
+The lighting designs change colors during the festive season, like an ever-changing photo op.

-The holiday season is the one time of year that Camoes’ memorial statue and calcada portuguesa aren’t the main focus.
+Still, the holiday season is the one time of year that Camoes’ memorial statue and the calcada portuguesa aren’t the main photo backdrop.

-Yes, the streets of Lisbon are surely pretty on a December day.
-However, they transcend to sparkling beauty at night.
+Yes, the streets of Lisbon are surely pretty on December days.
+However, the Lisbon streets come alive with glistening beauty on December nights.

-Discover the best Christmas lights tour options and activities.
+Discover the best Lisbon Christmas lights tour options and activities.

 Christmas in Lisbon: Christmas Concerts